-Economics 101 Principles of Economics 1 credit offered every semester Economics 251 1/2 credit offered fall semester Economic Approach with Microsoft Excel Economics 262 Financial Institutions and Markets 1 credit offered spring semester (Note: Eco 262 does NOT count toward the Economics major.
-Majors should substitute Eco 361 or Eco 362.)
-Accounting 201 Financial Accounting 1 credit offered fall semester Accounting 202 Managerial Accounting 1 credit offered spring semester English 411 Business and Technical Writing 1 credit offered spring semester (juniors and seniors only) Rhetoric 101 Public Speaking 1 credit offered every semester (Note: This course is required only for students gradu- ating in 2013 or later)
+ECO 101 Principles of Economics 1 credit offered every semester ECO 251 Economic Approach with Microsoft Excel 1/2 credit offered fall semester ECO 262 Financial Institutions and Markets 1 credit offered spring semester (Note: ECO 262 Does NOT count toward the Economics major.
+(Majors should substitute ECO 361 or ECO 362.)
+ACC 201 Financial Accounting 1 credit offered fall semester ACC 202 Managerial Accounting 1 credit offered spring semester ENG 411 Business and Technical Writing 1 credit offered spring semester (Juniors and Seniors only) RHE 101 Public Speaking 1 credit offered every semester (Note: This course is required only for students graduating in 2013 or later)

-Please note that the Business Sequence does NOT substitute for a minor.
+Please note that the Business Sequence does NOT substitute for a major, minor, or area of concentration.
 As such, students should consider using two of the Economics courses and the English course to fulfill distribution requirements in Behavioral Science and Language Studies, respectively, or pursuing a minor in Economics.